MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 The solution proposed in this explainer is in multiple parts
 1. A new member for the web app manifest - `caption_controls_only`
-2. New APIs for developers to query the bounding rects and other states of the UA provided caption controls overlay which will overlay into the web content area through a new object on the `Window.menubar` property called `controlsOverlay`
+2. New APIs for developers to query the bounding rects and other states of the UA provided caption controls overlay which will overlay into the web content area through a new object on the `window.navigator` property called `controlsOverlay`
 3. A standards-based way for developers to define system drag regions on their content

 ### Overlaying Caption Controls